Temporal Coarse Graining for Classical Stochastic Noise in Quantum Systems

-We have demonstrated our approach with two examples.
-With the simple single-qubit example, we are able to explicitly show how the ensemble average over the zero-boundary bridge processes results in decoherence-type dynamics.
+We have demonstrated our approach with a few examples.
+With the simple single-qubit and two-qubit examples, we are able to explicitly show how the ensemble average over the zero-boundary bridge processes results in decoherence-type dynamics.
 This fits with our intuitive picture of this averaging being effectively like integrating over the high-frequency components of the noise.
-We highlight the advantages of our approach, namely that concatenation is trivial without any additional cost in the presence of mid-circuit measurements, using the much more complicated example of sequential parity check measurements using three qubits in a singlet-triplet encoding (total of six spins).
+Our first non-trivial example is a simulation of the full-permutation dynamical decoupling protocol for a three-spin exchange-only qubit, where we show how our method correctly captures the effect of magnetic field gradients generated by the magnetic noise.
+We further highlight the advantages of our approach, namely that concatenation is trivial without any additional cost in the presence of mid-circuit measurements, using the much more complicated example of sequential parity check measurements using three qubits in a singlet-triplet encoding (total of six spins).
 In this example, we are able to simulate many measurements in order to extract the temporal fluctuations in the parity-flip rate.
 While our analysis of the different features of the parity measurements allows us to discriminate between our very different noise models, it is not clear whether this measurement alone provides a useful form of noise spectroscopy for noise models that are more similar.
 It would be interesting to study whether other quantum error correction-type measurements give more discriminatory power, and we leave this for future work.